 In 2010 a Cremonese player crashed his car after a match against Paganese.
-It transpired he and his team-mates had allegedly been doped by goalkeeper Marco Paolini, who had attempted to rig the match to clear his gambling debts.
-Paolini has since been banned from football for five years.
+It transpired he and his teammates had allegedly been doped by goalkeeper Marco Paolini, who had attempted to rig the match to clear his gambling debts.
+Paolini has since been banned from soccer for five years.

 Also in 2010 there was the astonishing tale of a fake Togolese team playing Bahrain and losing 3-0 – a ruse that made headlines around the world.

 The following year 11 players in Finland were convicted alongside a Singaporean match fixer.

 |€8.4m||Profit made from betting on said matches|

 |€2m||Amount paid to officials and players involved in the scheme|

 |€146k||Biggest figure paid to an individual|

 |425||People suspected of involvement in an organised crime syndicate based in Asia|